Frequently Asked Questions

 21. Is there an international treaty on orbital debris?

 No, but the leading space agencies of the world have formed the Inter-Agency Space Debris Coordination Committee (IADC) to address orbital debris issues and to encourage operations in Earth orbit which limit the growth of orbital debris.
 In addition, since 1994 orbital debris has been a topic of assessment and discussion in the Scientific and Technical Subcommittee of the United Nations Committee on the Peaceful Uses of Outer Space (COPUOS).
-Both IADC and COPUOS have published orbital debris mitigation guidelines.
+Both IADC and COPUOS have published orbital debris mitigation guidelines for the international community to follow.

 22. Where can I read more about orbital debris?